Caroline-xinyue/thesis-timeline/Feedbacks/feedback_summary.md

   - [ ] Elaborate how DH and F* are different (how they categorize programmming effects differently)
   - [ ] Background help readers follow
-  - [ ] TT and SMT are not in competition (wouldn't call them mainstream)
+  - [ ] TT and SMT are not in competition (wouldn't call them mainstream) {TT structures for the proof building blocks; SMT powers the actual proof}
   - [ ] More Examples

 - [ ] Check contents: